elementary/store/README.md

 This repository is an elixir website for `https://store.elementary.io`.
 It connects to Printful for products, and Stripe for payment processing.

+## Developing on elementary OS (or Ubuntu)

+This guide assumes elementary OS 6 or Ubuntu 20.04; the steps should be similar for any Ubuntu-based OS, but may differ bassed on the exact distribution or version.

+1. **Install Docker**

+   You can install Docker however you'd like, but we recommend following [this DigitalOcean guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04), including adding your user to the `docker` group.

+2. **Install `docker-compose`**

+   Similarly, you can install docker-compose however you see fit, but the fastest way is probably via Python's `pip`:

+   1. `sudo apt install python3-pip`
+   2. `pip3 install docker-compose`

+That's it, you're all set to start contributing.

 ## Running

 This repository contains a `docker-compose.yml` file for easier development.